-To evaluate the environmental impacts of the proposal, the BLM will prepare an Environmental Impact Statement (EIS) to evaluate and disclose the potential direct, indirect and cumulative environmental impacts that could result from implementation of the Enefit Utility Corridor Project.
+To evaluate the environmental impacts of the proposal, the BLM prepared an Environmental Impact Statement (EIS) to evaluate and disclose the potential direct, indirect and cumulative environmental impacts that could result from implementation of the Enefit Utility Corridor Project.
 After considering the analysis in the EIS, BLM issued a Record of Decision (ROD) that describes what BLM decided regarding the requested right-of-way on lands they administer.

 Will the EIS analyze the Enefit South Project as well?

 The Enefit South Project mine and processing plant on private lands and private minerals is included in the cumulative impacts section of the EIS to the extent that its impacts accumlate with the impacts of the Utility Project..
 However, BLM has no jurisidiction to approve or disapprove the Enefit’s South Project, and Enefit's South Project will happen regardless of the BLM's decision on the Utiltiy Project.
 Approval or disapproval of the Enefit South Project activities would be under the jurisdiction of the Utah Division of Oil, Gas, and Mining.

 Enefit’s proposed utility corridors are located in Uintah County, about 20 to 40 miles south of Vernal, Utah.
 All proposed utilitites would be located within an existing developed oil and gas field and adjacent to existing pipelines, powerlines, and roads where possible.
 One crossing of the White River is planned; however, all proposed utilities will cross the White River at the same location, about one-half mile east (upstream) of the existing White River bridge and adjacent to an existing pipeline and powerline.